Article

 When online shopping pulls from other channels, it mostly comes from drugstores.
 Two major factors are driving this shift: convenience and price.
 A third of online health shoppers say the in-store experience is unenjoyable, with more than 20% citing poor assortment and stock availability.
 Additionally, as retailers crack down on theft, 11% of online shoppers report avoiding in-store shopping because of locked-up items.

-Additionally, over 21% of online shoppers cite lower prices as their primary motivation for buying health products online.
+Over 21% of online shoppers cite lower prices as their primary motivation for buying health products online.
 Drugstore promotions have decreased by 37% over the past two years, compounding the challenge.

 However, not all is lost for in-store retailers.
 Many consumers still report two drawbacks to online shopping: shipping times and fewer opportunities to use coupons.
 In response, brick-and-mortar stores can partner with delivery services to offer faster delivery and reassess their promotions to give shoppers the perception of a better deal.